Oluwakemi-moyin/HR_DATA/README.md

 ### Project Overview
 ---
-Collection and analysis of sales data across the company's various sales regions, markets and stores.
+Collection and analysis of HR data across the company's various educational fields, attrition rate, cf_age band.
 The goal of the project is to provide insights into revenue, units sold and transaction category over a two year-period.The analysis focuses on understanding sales performance and revenue trends across various regions and calculating important performance indicators like average revenue and average unit sold per store/region.

 ### Data Source
 ---